Major changes to school board elections may be on the horizon

 Future school board elections in Manatee County may look very different, pending the outcome of a discussion set to begin Tuesday.

-The School Board of Manatee County is slated to debate a shift from at-large elections to single-member district elections, a move motivated by a desire to limit the influence of special-interest groups and outside money, according to Manatee County School Board Chairman Charlie Kennedy.
+The School Board of Manatee County plans to debate shifting from at-large elections to single-member district elections — a move motivated by a desire to limit the influence of special-interest groups and outside money, says Manatee County School Board Chairman Charlie Kennedy.

 Under the current structure, the five board members are elected in an at-large, county-wide election and represent the entire district rather than the specific areas where they live.